-*- coding: utf-8 -*-

 jsonl.dump(data, MyCustomFile2(), text_mode=True)

-Dump data with a custom serialization.
+Dump data with a custom serialization

-parameter allows for custom serialization and must take a Python object and return a
+The json_dumps parameter allows for custom serialization and must take a Python object and return a

 JSON-formatted string.

-The following example shows how to use the json_dumps
+The following example shows how to use the json_dumps parameter to serialize data with the orjson and ujson

 libraries.
 Make sure to install these libraries to run the example.